bhaidar/bhaidar.github.io/_posts/2018-08-05-Use the Change Detection cycle to manipulate DOM when multiple Routes load the same Component.md

 We want to reset the UI, while waiting for the new data to arrive from the server, upon clicking the second route.
 This means, we want to reset the local variables in *ComponentA*, instantly when the second route is clicked, so that Angular can detect a change in the input parameters of *ComponentB* and hence renders nothing on the DOM instead of the old data.

 To do so, we will hook into **Router** events collection and locate the **NavigationStart** event.
 When you click a route, Angular triggers some events to give a progress indication on the navigation cycle.
-One of those events is the *NavigationStart* event that is triggered at the beginning of the navigtation.
+One of those events is the *NavigationStart* event that is triggered at the beginning of the navigation.

 ````Typescript
 this.routerSubscription = this.router.events.subscribe(route => {